espocrm/ext-template/README.md

 If your extension contains additional PHP packages, you also need to add `site/custom/Espo/Modules/{@name}/vendor` to the *scanDirectories* section in *phpstan.neon* config.

-Note: You can ommit *composer-install* command if your extension does not contain PHP packages.
+Note: You can omit *composer-install* command if your extension does not contain PHP packages.

 ## Configuring IDE